Frequently Asked Questions

 What is the law being challenged?

-The CTA significantly changes the requirements of who is responsible for providing personal information to the federal government ostensibly to combat money laundering.
-The law requires small businesses to provide information to the federal government, specifically the U.S. Department of Treasury’s financial-intelligence unit--Financial Crimes Enforcement Network (FinCEN), for each "beneficial owner" defined vaguely as any individual with "substantial control" or "applicant" for a corporation or entity formed under State laws.
+The CTA significantly changes the requirements of who is responsible for providing information to combat money laundering.
+The law requires small businesses to provide information to the federal government, specifically the U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN), for each beneficial owner and incorporation applicant for the business or nonprofit.

 What is FinCEN’s role under the CTA?